-So, responsive design doesn't seem to be going anywhere.
-It's still important, and I have a lot of fun doing it.
-But that's no reason not to try to make life easier.
+So, responsive design doesn’t seem to be going anywhere within UI design services.
+It’s still important, and I have a lot of fun doing it.
+But that’s no reason not to try to make life easier.

 Recently I’ve come into existing projects that were not written to be responsive and added responsive styles to them.
 As much as I try to keep things clean, DRY, and organized, my media queries often end up being a mess of overrides and redundancy.

 When I recently had the opportunity to work on a responsive feature from scratch, I decided to really make an effort to keep things tight.
 I learned some stuff in the process and abstracted it out to the demo that follows.

 Let’s pretend for demo purposes that I’m shopping for a new credit card, and am presented with several to choose from.
 Each card is represented by a box (I’m calling it a “tile”) that shows its details.
 Each card is backed by a different company, and has its own interest rate and credit limit.
 I worked from this design mockup and knew the client wanted to adhere to it very closely: